soumya-dash3/soumya-dash3/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-DSA,Front-end web development and Competitive Programming
+DSA ,Front-End Web Development and Competitive Programming
 - 🌱 I’m currently learning ...
 React js
 - 👯 I’m looking to collaborate on ...
 Any projects involving Front-end web development or C++
 - 🤔 I’m looking for help with ...
 Open Source